One man dies after collision involving van and three motorbikes on N24

 Munster Regional Communications Centre received a report of the collision at 4.57pm.
 Two units attached to Cappamore Fire Station, gardaí, and ambulance services are at the scene.

-The road is closed pending examination by forensic collision investigators, and local diversions are in place.
+The road is closed pending examination by forensic collision investigators (FCI), and local diversions are in place.

+Garda FCIs are trained to forensically reconstruct road-traffic collisions to assist investigating gardaí in ascertaining the cause of collisions.

+They have been in operation since 2006 and are considered an invaluable resource in collision investigation.

 Gardaí are appealing for anyone with information, particularly any road users who may have camera footage travelling on the N24 between Limerick and Tipperary before 5pm, to come forward.